asmdrk/CaloriesMacros.Tracker/README.md

 - I want to be able to save the nutritional info I have entered into the application.

 - I want to be able to load the nutritional info that I have entered into the application.

+## Functionality
+- Can Track the users total Calorie count for the day, along with the associated carbohydrate, fat and protein levels.
+- Can save and load entered food items.
+- There is a GUI and a terminal implementation.